Gurgi Mosque

-The Gurgi Mosque (جامع قرجي) is a mosque in Tripoli, Libya.
-It lies in the heart of old Tripoli (the medina) as part of a complex of historic buildings.
+The Gurgi Mosque (جامع قرجي) is a Sunni Islam mosque, located in Tripoli, Libya.
+The mosque lies in the heart of old Tripoli (the Medina) as part of a complex of historic buildings.
 The mosque is an important tourist attraction, as is the area as a whole; nearby is the Roman Arch of Marcus Aurelius.

 History

 The mosque was commissioned by Mustafa Gurgi and built in 1834.
 Tripoli then was under Ottoman ruler Pasha Yusuf Karamanli, whose reign extended from 1795 to 1832.The Gurgi Mosque was built by the command of the naval captain Mustafa Gurgi.
 Gurgi is an Arabic word which means "from Georgia".
 To the right of the entrance lies the antechamber which houses the tombs of Gurgi and his family.
 The historic monument mixes European and Islamic geometrics in a way that blends architectural styles from several civilizations in to one statement of art.
 The Mustafa Gurgi Mosque is located in the Bab al-Bahr district, immediately beside the Mediterranean Sea's coasts.
 This mosque, like the Ahmed Pasha Karamanli Mosque, is made up of three architectural blocks: the mosque, the tomb, and the school.
 This mosque has two entrances, one to the west on Al-Akwash Street and the other onto a short alley on the northern side.